 1983: Brooklyn Tech Alumni Foundation Is Founded

-Dr. Matthew M. Mandery ’61 is the first and only alumnus to lead Tech as its principal.
+Dr. Mathew M. Mandery ’61 is the first and only alumnus to lead Tech as its principal.

 1998: Hall of Fame, CARETECH and PLTW

 CARETECH, Alumni Hall of Fame, and Project Lead the Way are established.